MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 (photo 41)

 If you preview the app now, all you will see is an empty page.
 This is because we have not posted anything yet.
-To fix this, lets start by adding a button that will allow the user to create a new post.
+To fix this, let's start by adding a button that will allow the user to create a new post.
 Place a button somewhere on the web page and label it "New post".

 (photo 42)